software-mansion/protostar/website/docs/tutorials/07-testing/03-fuzzing/strategies.md

 Fuzzer picks integers from provided range and then converts them to felts.
 If `min_value` is not `None` then all values will be greater than or equal to `min_value`, and if `max_value` is not `None` then all values will be less than or equal to `max_value`.
-When applied to field elements, the unbounded values may rarely overflow.

 ## Adapting strategies